Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Fans of the Google Workspace arsenal of tools might have tried Google Chat, a team chat app with a simple interface and a decent volume of features.

-Although more basic than other messaging apps on our list, Google Chat can cater to most teams’ communication needs, especially if they already use the Google Workspace suite.
+Although more basic than other messaging apps on our list, Google Chat can meet the communication needs of most teams — especially if they already use the Google Workspace suite.

 Pros of using Google Chat as a business messaging app: